knpuniversity/gulp/knpu/javascript-versioning-and-cleanup.md

 # JavaScript Versioning and Cleanup

 After a while, this versioning magic is going to clutter up our `web/css` directory.
-That's really no problem - our `ref-manifest.json` always updates to point to the right one.
+That's really no problem - our `rev-manifest.json` always updates to point to the right one.
 So one good solution to all this clutter is to ignore it!
 We don't need to perfect *everything*.

 But since you're still listening, let's clean that up.

-Let's grab an npm library called `del` to help us with this.
+Grab an npm library called `del` to help us with this.
 So:

 ```bash
 npm install del --save-dev